 The French understand the value of using high-quality pantry staples to elevate the flavor of their food and to make everyday simple dishes taste fantastic.
 And they know exactly how to up-level simple food by seasoning it well.
 To help you stock a French pantry, I’ve listed my go-to French pantry essentials and top-quality ingredients that will allow you to prepare a wide array of beautiful and delicious French recipes.

 In this French pantry checklist, I’m covering different seasonings, spices, condiments, and typical French dairy products that are used in France.
 Those high-quality basics will make cooking French food at home a little easier and more flavorful.
 So, if you’ve always wanted to know what is in a French pantry, here is my French guide to stocking your pantry with quality ingredients used in France.
-You can shop my list of French pantry essentials on Amazon.

 The 20 French Pantry Essentials

 - Fleur de Sel (Salt) – Sel de Guérande, Sel de Camargue, Sel de Noirmoutier, Sel de l’île de Ré.
 My favorite one is the Guérande Salt with White Truffle from Maison de la Truffe.

 - Moutarde de Dijon (Dijon Mustard) – The Amora Dijon Mustard is the cheapest, but I prefer the Maille Dijon Mustard, the Edmond Fallot Dijon Mustard or the Bornier Original Dijon Mustard.
 My favorite is the Pommery Meaux Mustard.